...and what we believe

 - We do not provide a high school diploma as we are not a school, but we will assist our members with achieving the requirements necessary for them to continue their education beyond our program.

-- State testing is NOT required with Community membership.
+- State testing is NOT required as a part of the Community.

 - We are located at 3101 Sunset Blvd, Rocklin, CA. 95677 in the Blacktop Comedy Theater building.